Chinese New Zealanders: Economics

-The Chinese in New Zealand today make up one of the country's wealthiest and most highly educated ethnic communities, with median levels of households wealth and education levels surpassing that of their White and Polynesian countrymen.
+The Chinese in New Zealand today make up one of the country's wealthiest and most highly educated ethnic communities.
 They also make up a significant proportion of business owners and workers within the country's private economy, a privileged status which has at times added to historic prejudices played into by demagogic groups.

-An increasing number of Chinese New Zealanders since the early 2000s have taken on key positions in government and various political institutions, with the 2020 General Elections seeing The New Zealand Parliament's share of Asian Members rise to an all-time high.
+An increasing number of Chinese New Zealanders since the early 2000s have taken on key positions in government and various political institutions, with the 2020 General Election seeing New Zealand Parliament's share of Asian Members rise to an all-time high.

 Newer Chinese immigrant arrivals are generally well-educated professionals or businesspeople with internationally transferable skills.
 Many have chosen to come because they want to raise their children in a less competitive educational environment, or because they want a more leisurely lifestyle and new employment opportunities.

 Cuisine

-Chinese cuisine has heavily influenced New Zealand cuisine in general, with the influence heavily seen in Chinese restaurants and fish and chip shops.
-The latter of which are today overwhelmingly owned by New Zealanders of Chinese descent, having formerly been owned largely by Greek New Zealanders and to a lesser extent Croatians.
-Influence is also seen by the commonplace of Chinese-based street food, such as the blue cheese wontons that were developed in the Cuba Precinct of central Wellington.
+Chinese cuisine has heavily influenced New Zealand cuisine in general, with the influence heavily seen in Chinese restaurants and fish and chip shops, the latter of which are today overwhelmingly owned by New Zealanders of Chinese descent, having previously been owned largely by Greek and to a lesser extent Croatian immigrants.
+Influence is also seen by the adoption of Chinese-influenced "street food", such as the blue cheese wontons that were developed in the Cuba Precinct of central Wellington.